 A juvenile can be accused of different theft crimes such as robbery, burglary, and even shoplifting.
 It’s common seeing well-behaved teens committing crimes like these due to peer pressure and other factors.
 The legal consequences of such crimes can significantly alter the teen’s future when not dealt with in a timely fashion.
-This is why it’s important to seek the legal advice of an experienced Layton juvenile theft crime attorney who will represent the juvenile accused of committing theft.
+This is why it’s important to seek the legal advice of an experienced Layton Juvenile theft crime attorney who will represent the juvenile accused of committing theft.

 Juvenile courts were established to help young people avoid severe punishment and to favor rehabilitation over punishment.
-Although the penalties under juvenile court are not as severe than those in adult courts, the results of theft crimes can be as severe as any other crime.
+Although the penalties under juvenile court are not as severe as those in adult courts, the results of theft crimes can be as severe as any other crime.

 There are a few things the court will consider when handling a juvenile case:

 Above all, it’s essential you have an attorney with you at all times that will help you reach a successful resolution.
 Criminal records can affect the teen into adulthood when not handled adequately.

 A juvenile offender is anyone who violated a state or federal law under the age of 18 or if they are under 21 years old and the law was violated prior to turning 18 can be tried in juvenile court.
 There is also the status offender and delinquent youth where the juvenile has committed a misdemeanor or felony.